-Western Sydney University is inviting asylum seekers who have been living in Australia for a minimum of 12 months and who have not undertaken any previous tertiary education in Australia and are suffering social and financial disadvantage, to apply for the Scholarships for Asylum Seekers.
-The scholarships are for studies commencing Autumn 2019.
+Western Sydney University is inviting asylum seekers who have been living in Australia for a minimum of 1 year and who have not undertaken any previous tertiary education in Australia and are suffering social and financial disadvantage, to apply for the Scholarships for Asylum Seekers.
+The scholarships are for studies commencing AY 2020.

-Any undergraduate degree at Western Sydney University or diploma (including Extended Diploma or Foundation Studies) at Western Sydney University The College are eligible for the scholarships.
+Any undergraduate degree at Western Sydney University or diploma (including Extended Diploma or Foundation Studies) at Western Sydney University The College is eligible for the scholarships.

 The scholarship may include 1 or more of the following:

 - relevant course tuition fees, which are not less than the minimum international tuition fees for an undergraduate course;

 - the Student Services and Amenities Fee (SSAF); and

 - a bursary amount of up to $2,000 for books and other mandatory course materials.

 The scholarship will cover the duration of the student’s degree unless the visa status changes, requiring a review in the scholarship benefits.